mschiller890/ifetch/README.md

 # ifetch
-Lightweight (and bad) alternative to neofetch.
+Lightweight (and bad) alternative to neofetch written in bash.

 # Features
 Basically same as neofetch, currently aimed to be used on Arch.